Keys

 --passphrase-path string Path to file with a keystores passphrase to use.

--p, --path string Absolute path to keystore folder. e.g. /home/user/keystore (default "./docker-compose-scripts")
+-p, --path string Absolute path to keystore folder. e.g. /home/user/keystore (default "/path/to/sedge-data")

 --random-passphrase Usa a randomly generated passphrase to encrypt keystores.